cherniwchan/cherniwchan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage!
-I am an Associate Professor of Economics at [Carleton University](https://carleton.ca/economics/).
+I am an Associate Professor and the Canada Research Chair in the Economics of Sustainability and Globalization in the Department of Economics at [Carleton University](https://carleton.ca/economics/).
 I received my Ph.D. in economics from the [University of Calgary](https://econ.ucalgary.ca), my M.A. from the [University of British Columbia](https://economics.ubc.ca), and my B.A.(Hons) from the [University of Alberta](https://www.ualberta.ca/economics/index.html).
 My research interests include international trade, environmental economics, economic growth and economic history.